satehsalem52/DSA210-Project-/README.md

 ## Dataset Description

-This project uses a dataset of university emails collected from Google Takeout and Thunderbird.
-The dataset includes the following valuable information:
+The dataset for this project was collected from Google Takeout and Thunderbird, covering the period from Monday, 29 August 2022, to Wednesday, 20 November 2024.
+It contained valuable fields that facilitated the analysis:

 - **Email Timestamps**
   The exact date and time when emails were sent or received, allowing for the analysis of patterns such as peak hours and days for email traffic.